 Maximum likelihood estimation GC content correction (GCC) method of rDNA copy number determination

-Method is based on Parks and Blanchard 2018 (31) and Benjamini and Speed (49).
+Method is based on Parks and Blanchard 2018 (Parks et al. 2018) and Benjamini and Speed (Benjamini and Speed 2012).

-C. elegans: demultiplexed, paired FASTQ files were aligned to the unmasked WS230 genome (“all reads”) and to a single copy 45S rDNA sequence (“rDNA reads”) with bowtie2/2.2.3 (76, 77), retaining only mapped reads.
-Resulting all-reads .bam files were sorted with samtools/1.4 (78).
-Median fragment length of all reads was determined with Picard CollectInsertSizeMetrics (picard/2.14.0, java/8u25) (79).
+C. elegans: demultiplexed, paired FASTQ files were aligned to the unmasked WS230 genome (“all reads”) and to a single copy 45S rDNA sequence (“rDNA reads”) with bowtie2/2.2.3 (Langmead and Salzberg 2012; Langmead et al. 2019), retaining only mapped reads.
+Resulting all-reads .bam files were sorted with samtools/1.4 (Li et al. 2009).
+Median fragment length of all reads was determined with Picard CollectInsertSizeMetrics (picard/2.14.0, java/8u25) (“Picard Tools - By Broad Institute”).
 The .bam files were reduced to text files containing the chromosome mapped to and the leftmost mapping position for each properly aligned read on the forward strand for both all reads and rDNA reads.
 Maximum likelihood estimates of rDNA copy number were determined with the following equations using a custom python script.
-Briefly, for each sample the GC content-specific fragmentation rate (λG) for a fragment of the median fragment length was calculated based on methods described by Benjamini and Speed (49). λGwas calculated with all properly aligned reads, excluding those that mapped to the 5S or 45S rDNA or the telomeres.
+Briefly, for each sample the GC content-specific fragmentation rate (λG) for a fragment of the median fragment length was calculated based on methods described by Benjamini and Speed (Benjamini and Speed 2012). λGwas calculated with all properly aligned reads, excluding those that mapped to the 5S or 45S rDNA or the telomeres.

-GCC Equation (based on Parks and Blanchard (31)):
+GCC Equation (based on Parks and Blanchard (Parks et al. 2018)):

 Copy Number= # Fragments mapping to rDNAi=1nλG(pi)